raiblocksone/raione-node/doxygen/MAIN_PAGE.md

-This provides a basic source-code generated documentation for the core classes of the nano-node.
+This provides a basic source-code generated documentation for the core classes of the raione-node.
 Doxygen docs may look a bit overwhelming as it tries to document all the smaller pieces of code.
 For this reason only the files from `nano` directory were added to this.
 Some other files were also excluded as the `EXCLUDE_PATTERN` configuration stated below.